 This card specifies the transport solution scheme used by the model.
-There are three options for [SLTRC] – UPWIND, QUICKEST, or ULTIMATE with the latter being the recommended option.
+There are three options for [SLTRC] – UPWIND, QUICKEST, or ULTIMATE – with the latter being the recommended option.
 The older solution schemes are retained in this version of the model mainly as a means of comparing the different solution schemes.
 The QUICKEST option employs a higher-order solution scheme to reduce numerical diffusion present in the original UPWIND differencing scheme.
 The ULTIMATE option eliminates the physically unrealistic over/undershoots that QUICKEST generates near regions of sharp concentration gradients.

 [THETA] specifies the amount of time weighting in the vertical advection scheme.
 A value of 0 specifies fully explicit vertical advection, 1 specifies fully implicit vertical advection, and 0.5 specifies a Crank-Nicholson scheme.
 The recommended value for [THETA] is 0.55.
 This ensures unconditional numerical stability for vertical transport.
 Vertical diffusion is always fully implicit.